 - Put the puree back into the (rinsed out) pan and bring back up to a boil.
 Lower the heat and cook gently until it is greatly reduced and thickened.
 This will take about 25-30 minutes or so, depending on the size of your pan.
 Stir very frequently during this step so the fruit doesn't scorch.
 I like to use a splatter screen because it does splatter.
 Note: the longer you cook the peach puree, the thicker the butter will be.
 You know it's ready when it starts to darken slightly, and your stirring starts to leave trails in the mixture.
 Test it by dipping a spoon in, and then run your finger down the spoon, if the butter doesn't fill in the strip, it's ready.

 - Ladle the hot peach butter into a clean jar or jars and let cool before capping and refrigerating.
 The peach butter will thicken as it cools.
 Consume within a couple of weeks.
-You can also freeze the butter for up to 6 months, just put the cooled butter into a freezer safe container, leaving 1/2 inch at the top to allow for expansion.
+You can also freeze the butter for up to a year, just put the cooled butter into a freezer safe container, leaving 1/2 inch at the top to allow for expansion.